 Hancock County is part of the Downeast Public Health District, along with Washington County.
-The Downeast District has two Healthy Maine Partnerships, with one, Healthy Acadia, located in Hancock County.
-Washington County One Community is the Healthy Maine Partnership in Washington County and is located in Machias.
+The Downeast District has one Healthy Maine Partnerships, Healthy Acadia, which is located in Hancock County.

-Health Overview

-Hancock County
+Health Overview Hancock County

 Health challenges in Hancock County include: higher than average rates of hospitalization and mortality due to acute myocardial infarctions; higher rate of coronary heart disease mortality; and lower rate of adults who have been immunized for pneumococcal pneumonia.
 Based on the County Health Rankings, Hancock County ranks among the top half of counties in the state on most measures (e.g., health outcomes, health behaviors, physical environment).
 Hancock County has twice as many emergency medical services sites per capita compared to the state average, fewer nursing facility beds per capita, and has the highest percentage of residents without health insurance in the state.
 Measures of health care access do not vary greatly from the state average.
-The County Health Rankings rank Hancock County as sixth among Maine's 16 counties for Health Outcomes, noting factors such as residents having fewer poor physical or mental days compared to the state's average.
-Hancock County ranks sixth for Health Factors that influence the population's health.
-Within Health Factors, the report ranks Hancock County sixth in health behaviors due to lower rates of adult obesity, sexually transmitted infections, and physical inactivity.
-Hancock County ranks sixth in clinical care owing largely to a high percentage of the population not having health insurance, and a population to provider ratio higher than the state average for dentists and mental health providers.
-Hancock County ranks ninth in social and economic factors due in part to a higher unemployment rate and a higher rate of injury deaths, and second in physical environment due to residents in the county having the lowest percentage of the workforce that drives alone to work and a lower than average amount of air pollution.
+The County Health Rankings rank Hancock County as fourth among Maine's 16 counties for Health Outcomes, noting factors such as residents having fewer poor physical or mental days compared to the state's average.
+Hancock County ranks fifth for Health Factors that influence the population's health.
+Within Health Factors, the report ranks Hancock County fourth in health behaviors due to lower rates of adult obesity, adult smoking, sexually transmitted infections, and physical inactivity.
+Hancock County ranks seventh in clinical care owing largely to a high percentage of the population not having health insurance, and a population to provider ratio higher than the state average for dentists and mental health providers.
+Hancock County ranks fifth in social and economic factors due in part to a higher unemployment rate and a higher rate of injury deaths, and fifth in physical environment due to residents in the county having the lowest percentage of the workforce that drives alone to work and a lower than average amount of air pollution.